EdFarrell/MilkMachine/README.md

 ## Credits
 Funding and/or Resources can from these sources;
--University City Science Center
+- University City Science Center
--Wexford Science + Technology
+- Wexford Science + Technology
--Philadelphia Redevelopment Authority
+- Philadelphia Redevelopment Authority
--Drexel University
+- Drexel University